mateuszskrobek/gitlab-migrator/README.md

 By default, 4 workers will be spawned to migrate up to 4 projects in parallel.
 You can increase or decrease this with the `-max-concurrency` argument.
 Note that due to GitHub API rate-limiting, you may not experience any significant speed-up.
 See [GitHub API docs](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api) for details.

 Specify `-loop` to continue migrating projects until canceled.
 This is useful for daemonizing the migration tool, or automatically restarting when migrating a large number of projects (or a small number of very large projects).

+To map GitLab usernames to GitHub usernames (for correct authorship in migrated PRs and comments), use the `-usermap` flag with a CSV file containing pairs of GitLab and GitHub usernames.
+If a GitLab user is not found, the tool will check this mapping before falling back to a generic "ghost" user.
+This helps preserve authorship and attribution during migration.

 ## Logging